sbt/sbt-native-packager/src/sphinx/archetypes/java_app/customize.rst

     exec java -cp $app_classpath $app_mainclass $@

-Similarly the windows BAT template can be overridden by placing a new template in ``src/templates/bat-template``
+Similarly the windows BAT template can be overridden by placing a new template in ``src/templates/bat-template``.
+You can also use a different file location by setting ``batScriptTemplateLocation``.

 .. code-block:: bat